anhgelus/molehunt/Writerside/topics/usage.md

-# Usage
+# Using the mod

+## Starting and stopping the game

-To start a game, execute `/molehunt start`.
+To start a game, execute `/molehunt start` (you must be OP).
-You must be OP.

-To stop a game, execute `/molehunt stop`.
-You must be OP.
-(They are already an automatic end if there is no more survivors or if the time is over.)

-To get the list of moles, use `/molehunt moles`.
+The game stops automatically if one of these two condition is met :
-You must be a mole.
+- Every alive player is a mole.
+- The timer has run out.

+The game does not automatically end when every mole is dead to allow for funny moments.
+But if needed, you can stop the game early by using `/molehunt stop` (you must be OP).

+## Player commands

+The mod also provide a few commands for every player.

+For moles only, using `/molehunt moles` will give you the list of the moles.

-To edit the timer above the hotbar, use `/molehunt timer show` to enable and `/molehunt timer hide` to disable.
+To some people, the timer above you hotbar could be annoying.
+To hide it, use `/molehunt timer hide`.
+If you want to see it again, use `/molehunt timer show`.